BurendoUK/burendo-handbook-public/blog/2023-09-05-Scrum-Master-Myth.md

 _It really helps if you read this blog with your internal monologue voice set to Jafar._

 ## Introduction
-Ah, the Scrum Master—the shepherd of agile teams, the keeper of the Scrum ceremonies, and the so-called "servant-leader."
+Ah, the Scrum Master...
+Shepherd of agile teams, Keeper of Ceremonies, and the majestic Servant Leader.

 If you've been in the software engineering field for a while, you've undoubtedly heard about/come across/worked with someone in this role.
 But let me tell you a little secret: In all my time as a tech lead, and not once have I felt the need for a Scrum Master.
 Intrigued?
 Buckle up, because we're diving into this hot topic.